jtn-ms/image-classifier/README.md

 4. Learn to adjust parameters.

 ## Reference
-This project is based on https://github.com/hizhangp/triplet
+This project is based on [hizhangp's job](https://github.com/hizhangp/triplet)